This section was written by Leandro Cabo from rhcplivearchive.com

 Released August 26, 1997

-The album was had no proper recording sessions as it’s basically an amalgamation of songs from various periods of time from 1988 to 1996.
+This album had no proper recording sessions as it’s basically an amalgamation of songs from various periods of time from 1988 to 1996.

-John had the album removed from record stores in 1998 after rejoining the band because he felt uncomfortable with it being available to the public.
-He’s been quoted as saying that he released Smile from the Streets You Hold for drug money.
-Later in March 2005, he mentioned on his official website that he changed his mind about the album and had plans to sell all the copies of the album that he had sitting in a warehouse by selling them directly through the site, but this never ended up happening.
+John had the album removed from record stores in 1998 after rejoining the band because he felt uncomfortable with it being available to the public, as he’s been quoted as saying that he it was released for drug money.
+Later in March 2005, he mentioned on his official website about changing his mind about the album and having plans to make all the copies he had sitting in a warehouse available by selling them directly through his store, but it never ended up happening.

 There are two different mixes of the album - one features lower sound quality and has frequent hiss and hum.
-Originally, we thought they came from two different pressings but according to Larry, Birdman Records' engineer at the time, when they were mixing/mastering the record John came in with a brown paper bag full of unlabeled cassette tapes and just sorted through them finding the songs he wanted on the record.
-When the CDs were pressed John found better mixes of the songs, so they had to press new copies and the first batch ended up as test pressings, advance copies and freebies for friends.
+Originally we thought they came from two different pressings but according to Larry, Birdman Records' engineer at the time, when they were mixing and mastering the record, John came in with a brown paper bag full of unlabeled cassette tapes and just sorted through them finding the songs he wanted on the album.
+Right after the CDs were pressed, John found some master tapes for the songs, so they had to press new copies.
+That first batch ended up as advance copies to give away.
+The infamous Russian bootleg used this master and that’s why it’s so widely circulating today.

 Dates: Early 1988